 Even with the symptoms listed above, measuring static pressure in your HVAC system requires the use of special equipment and some professional experience.
 This is one reason why it is a vital component of a typical maintenance agreement.
 Every time the contractor visits your home for a scheduled inspection, the pros will take new readings and compare them with the previous ones.

-At Cardinal Heating & Air, our maintenance agreements can help prevent your HVAC system from suffering breakdowns and ensure its optimum efficiency even as it nears the end of its service life.
+At Cardinal Heating & Air, our maintenance program can help prevent your HVAC system from suffering breakdowns and ensure its optimum efficiency even as it nears the end of its service life.
 With these, you can get preferential scheduling, a reduced rate for 24/7 emergency service, automatic regular inspections once or twice a year, and peace of mind knowing that your unit’s factory warranty remains valid.

 Count on us for your heating and cooling products, including water heaters, heat pumps and ductless systems.
 Give us a call today at (425) 827-9997 or fill out our contact form to request an estimate.